- About Terumo

 Reducing the environmental impact of business activities is a social responsibility for companies that must be fulfilled in order to realize a sustainable society as well as an important measure for achieving sustainable growth.
-Accordingly, we are striving to reduce CO2 emissions and waste, effectively use energy and resources, and develop environmentally friendly and safe products.
+Accordingly, we are striving to reduce greenhouse gas (GHG) emissions and waste, effectively use energy and resources, and develop environmentally friendly and safe products.

-Based on international frameworks, such as the United Nations Sustainable Development Goals and the Paris Agreement, Terumo recognizes that reducing CO2 emissions from its business activities, through means such as improving energy efficiency and combating climate change, is an important responsibility and is advancing Groupwide activities to this end.
-We set the target of reducing CO2 emissions per revenue unit for the entire group to 50% of the fiscal 2005 level by fiscal 2025 and working towards the target.
+Based on international frameworks, such as the United Nations Sustainable Development Goals and the Paris Agreement, Terumo recognizes that reducing GHG emissions from its business activities, through means such as improving energy efficiency and combating climate change, is an important responsibility and is advancing Group-wide activities to this end.

 Companies are now expected to set science-based GHG emission reduction targets and to work toward the achievement of these targets in order to contribute to accomplishing the Paris Agreement’s goal.
 In fiscal 2019, Terumo established the Group’s new target of GHG emission reduction for fiscal 2030 based on the methodology for setting GHG emission reduction target endorsed by the international initiative known as Science Based Targets.
 The Group's target was approved as science-based by the Science-Based Targets initiative in March 2020.
 The target is classified to be aligned with the “well-below 2 degrees”, which was just defined by the latest SBTi Criteria (4.0) on October 2019.
 The category means that the targets contributes to keeping a global temperature rise this century well below 2 degrees pathway" by the Science-Based Targets initiative in 2020, to 50% reduction, which is aligned with "1.5 degrees pathway", in order to accelerate the climate change measures.
 In addition, the Terumo Group aims to achieve carbon neutrality by 2040 and sets a new target for the ratio of renewable energy use.
 The target update has been submitted to the Science-Based Targets initiative for validation of the alignment with "1.5 degrees pathway".